DaemianMC/MeXE402_Midterm_CabarrubiaCardenas/README.md

 **R-squared**
   * The R-squared of this dataset is 0.989586560632771 or 98.96%
-  * This value suggests that it is a very good fit, meaning the model accurately captures the relationship between the independent variables and the dependent variable
+  * This value suggests that the model is a very good fit, meaning the model accurately captures the relationship between the independent variables and the dependent variable

 **Adjusted R-squared**
   * The adjusted R-squared of this dataset is 0.9895833206080767 or 98.96%
-  *
+  * This value suggests the model is still a very good fit even when accounting for the number of independent variables
+  * This value is very close to the R-squared implying that the model is not overfitting